 Published By: Joe Parsons

 Geothermal heat pump systems can be used to heat and cool your home, thanks to Earth's insulating properties.
 Because most of your indoor comfort needs are right under the ground, it saves on your demand for electricity, gas, or oil.
-A home geothermal heat pump can cut bills by thirty to seventy percent, paying for itself within the first few years after installation.
+A home geothermal heat pump can cut bills by twenty to seventy percent, paying for itself within the first few years after installation.

 If you've done your homework about geothermal, knowing it's the right fit for you, it's time to take an exciting next step ...
 Choosing an installing contractor!